loda-lang/loda-programs/programs/oeis/list2.md

 * [A249674](http://oeis.org/A249674) ([L04 program](A249674.asm)): a(n) = 30*n.
 * [A249852](http://oeis.org/A249852) ([L12 program](A249852.asm)): a(n) is the total number of pentagons on the left or the right of the vertical symmetry axis of a pentagon expansion (vertex to vertex) after n iterations.
 * [A249910](http://oeis.org/A249910) ([L13 program](A249910.asm)): Digital root of A003500(n).
+* [A249961](http://oeis.org/A249961) ([L78 program](A249961.asm)): Number of length 1+5 0..n arrays with no six consecutive terms having the maximum of any two terms equal to the minimum of the remaining four terms.
+* [A250015](http://oeis.org/A250015) ([L74 program](A250015.asm)): Number of length 1+5 0..n arrays with no six consecutive terms having the maximum of any three terms equal to the minimum of the remaining three terms.
 * [A250024](http://oeis.org/A250024) ([L05 program](A250024.asm)): 40n - 21.
 * [A250082](http://oeis.org/A250082) ([L64 program](A250082.asm)): Number of length 1+5 0..n arrays with every six consecutive terms having the maximum of some two terms equal to the minimum of the remaining four terms.
 * [A250120](http://oeis.org/A250120) ([L12 program](A250120.asm)): Coordination sequence for planar net 3.3.3.3.6 (also called the fsz net).